tecla5/easy-graphql-auth/packages/gql-conn/Readme.md

 ### Getters

 - `authTokenKeyName` the key name used to store the auth token
-- `authIdToken` get the auth token from the store if present
+- `authToken` get the auth token from the store if present

 ### setJwtToken